PANTHEONtech/StoneWork/docs/UPDATE_PROCEDURE.md

 StoneWork will now use vpp-agent from the folder specified in the replace clause as its build dependency.

 ## 2.4 Run StoneWork tests
+Run `make test-vpp-plugins`.
+This builds VPP inside a test image specified in `docker/vpp-test.Dockerfile`, runs custom VPP plugin tests and shows the test results at the end of the output.

+If you make further changes to the custom VPP plugins (for example to fix a failing test case), you can then run `make test-vpp-plugins-prebuilt` to skip the lengthy VPP build process.

-Run `make test`.
+After that, run `make test`.
 If tests fail, you have most probably done some mistake in 2.2 and not all containers started successfully, especially those containing VPP and vpp-agent.

 In that case, execute the command